What you need to know about the Novavax

 In a clinical trial, among participants 12 through 17 years of age (N=190), solicited ARs following administration of a booster dose were injection site pain/tenderness (80.5%), fatigue/malaise (69.5%), headache (68.4%), muscle pain (61.6%), nausea or vomiting (26.3%), fever (23.2%), joint pain (22.6%), injection site redness (10.5%), and injection site swelling (10.0%).1

 No. The Novavax COVID‑19 vaccine does not contain SARS-CoV-2.
 The Novavax COVID‑19 vaccine contains purified, full-length rS protein.
-The vaccine elicits an immune response to the rS protein, which protects against COVID‑19.1
+The vaccine elicits an immune response to the rS protein, which helps protect against COVID‑19.1

 Use in specific populations